felixcaronpare/felixcaronpare.github.io/content/projects/vitae.md

 <!-- ===== placeholder ===== -->

-Do note that the client hasn't dropped in their text content yet, so it's all still Lorem Ipsums and at a placeholder domain name until then !
+Do note that the client hasn't dropped in their text content yet, so it's all still Lorem Ipsums everywhere, and the website is hosted on a placeholder domain name until the content gets dropped.

 <!-- =============== -->